Japan's Abe to push pacifist constitution reform after strong election win

 Opinion polls show the public is divided on Abe’s proposal.
 An NHK survey before the election showed 32 percent in favour, 21 percent opposed, and 39 percent unsure.

-Media exit polls showed that, despite the LDP’s big win, 51 percent of voters do not trust the prime minister, a hangover from suspected cronyism scandals that eroded his support this year and a potential risk in case of a referendum.
+Media exit polls showed that, despite the LDP’s big win, 51 percent of voters don’t trust the prime minister, a hangover from suspected cronyism scandals that eroded his support earlier this year and a potential risk if a referendum is held.